jlabath/vax/cfworker/README.md

 If you have any problems with the `worker` crate, please open an issue on the upstream project issue tracker on the [`workers-rs` repository](https://github.com/cloudflare/workers-rs).

+## Benchmarks

+it is possible to bechmark functions that do not require specific webassembly targets cargo bench --bench my_benchmark -- --verbose